galaxyproject/training-material/topics/sequence-analysis/tutorials/mapping/tutorial.md

 >
 {: .hands_on}

-Checking the mapping statistics is an important step to do before continuying any analyses.
+Checking the mapping statistics is an important step to do before continuing any analyses.
 There are several potential sources for errors in mapping, including (but not limited to):

-- **Polymerase Chain Reaction artifacts (PCR artifacts)**: Many HTS methods involve one or multiple PCR steps.
+- **Polymerase Chain Reaction (PCR) artifacts**: Many HTS methods involve one or multiple PCR steps.
 PCR errors will show as mismatches in the alignment, and especially errors in early PCR rounds will show up in multiple reads, falsely suggesting genetic variation in the sample.
 A related error would be PCR duplicates, where the same read pair occurs multiple times, skewing coverage calculations in the alignment.
 - **Sequencing errors**: The sequencing machine can make an erroneous call, either for physical reasons (e.g. oil on an Illumina slide), or due to properties of the sequenced DNA (e.g., homopolymers).
 As sequencing errors are often random, they can be filtered out as singleton reads during variant calling.
 - **Mapping errors**: The mapping algorithm can map a read to the wrong location in the reference.
 This often happens around repeats or other low-complexity regions.

 So if the mapping statistics are not good, you should investigate the cause of these errors before going further in your analyses.

-After that, you should have a look at the reads and inspect the BAM file in which is stored where the reads have been mapped.
+After that, you should have a look at the reads and inspect the BAM file where the read mappings are stored.

 # Inspection of a BAM file